johnno1962/SwiftTrace/README.md

     print(SwiftTrace.methodNames(ofClass: TestClass.self))

 There are limitations to this abbreviated interface in that it only supports Double, Float, String, Int, Object and CGRect arguments.
-For other struct types that do not conatain floating point values you can conform them to SwiftTraceArg to be able to pass them on the argument list.
-Return struct values must fit into 32 bytes and not contain floats.
+For other struct types that do not contain floating point values you can conform them to protocol `SwiftTraceArg` to be able to pass them on the argument list.
+These values and return values must fit into 32 bytes and not contain floats.

 #### How it works